Arauco War: Lautaro's campaigns against Santiago

 After his victories in the south and the messages promising support from the north, Lautaro planned an assault on Santiago.
 With the ravages of the recent epidemic and the needs of the campaign against the Spanish still occupying cities within Mapuche territory still going on, he was not able to draw many troops from the main Mapuche army for his campaign to the north.
 He had to rely on recruiting warriors among the people north of the Bio Bio River among subjugated Mapuche and the Promaucaes north of the Itata River, who were now inspired by the previous successes of Lautaro to revolt again.

 But when he entered the places subject to Santiago, he began taking reprisals against the Promaucaes who refused to join him, doing great damage and depopulating the land.
 The refugees fled to the city for aid and protection.
 In October 1556 he reached the Mataquito River in his northward march.
 There he built a fortified camp near Teno in a place called Peteroa as a base of operations against Santiago.
 Lautaro ambushed a first probe by a small Spanish force from Santiago.
 A larger force under Pedro de Villagra later attacked the fortress at Peteroa over several days but were not able to take it and were forced away by flooding.
-However, with unfavourable losses and more Spaniards coming to Villagra's support, Lautaro retreated towards the Maule River hoping to establish himself there.
+However, with unfavourable losses and more Spaniards coming to de Villagra's support, Lautaro retreated towards the Maule River hoping to establish himself there.
 However, the Spanish cavalry of Juan Godíñez pursued to the Maule River, cutting down stragglers and one of Lautaro's detachments was cut to pieces.
 Lautaro's army gave them the slip, but was forced to fall back beyond the Itata River.
-Captain Gudiñez returned victorious from this pursuit and put great fear into the Promaucaes by punishing them with destruction of their herds, fields, and houses and by cutting off some heads, as a lesson not to call upon the Mapuche army or give aid to them.
+Captain Godiñez returned victorious from this pursuit and put great fear into the Promaucaes by punishing them with destruction of their herds, fields, and houses and by cutting off some heads, as a lesson not to call upon the Mapuche army or give aid to them.